evanrichter/cipher-project-1/REPORT.md

   return vector of best confidence plaintexts for each block.
 ```

-This vector result is then unsliced back into a normal plaintext string:
+The slices are then assembled to form  plaintext string:

 ```
 for i in range(0, pt_blocks):